aspiringsecurity/EthTransport/README.md

 We are using the zora starter kit to access ZORA API, Creator Toolkit, and Marketplace Hyperstructure.
 Zora's Auction House template is being utilized for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.
 We are also extending and adapting Turtle Music using NFT Experiments for music curators for alarm clock.
 We are using DAOtooling for coordination with a social focus around community collaboration for road incidents and alarms.

 c.
+Chainlink: Chainlink: We are extending and adapting the Chainlink project "Link My Ride" to develop a decentralized first aid and ambulance platform by using Chainlink External Adapter to connect a Tesla Vehicle API to a Chainlink oracle for a peer-to-peer vehicle rental app.
+We wish to use it for Maruti Vehicle API and Hyundai Vehicle API too.
+Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/decentralized-ambulance

+We are utilizing Chainlink VRF as follows:

+E-Challan (Transport Receipt) Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
+The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the receipt or bill.
+Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/IPFS-Chainlink-Monitor-main

+Parametric Insurance Solution in public transportation especially for project finance.
+We are utilizing an existing example at chainlink github repo to develop an insurance solution for public transportation.
+Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement

+Chainlink Functions: We are learning to utilize Chainlink Functions in Transport Monitor at https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement

+d.
 Lit : We are using Lit protocol to automate signing, reading, and writing road incident metadata (snapshots) and alarm viewer data to web3 decentralized networks (Ethereum and IPFS).

 - Lit Access Control: Lit Protocol Oauth to Enable faster login for 5 different personas.
 The 5 different personas: Citizen, Police officer, dispatcher, admin, government roles can easily be authenticated and logged in so that they can use their Ethereum address.
 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage/Lit-Access-Control-Google-OAuth